ndf-zz/remootio-adapter/README.md

 Application interface displays "open" when the hay hoist is retracted to the home position.
 The display will show "closed" when the hoist has been lowered to the feeding position (P1).

-In case of an error or low battery, the ready LED will be turned off and a message will be printed on the console output.
-To clear an error state, lower pulley slightly, then raise to the home ("open") state.

 ## Motor Controller Preparation